fsaleeh/PROJECT-DHUB/README.md

 # PROJECT-DHUB

 Hello friend, i have a financial dataset.
-You will find the power BI visualization documents and other documents such as Definition of some columns in the dataset and picture file of my dashboard.
+You will find documets which includes
+My Report

+Dashboard

+Definition of terms used in dataset
+Pictures of Dashboard

 My analysis is based on the performance of the business.
-The goal of the analysis is to show the sales and profit by country, segment and product and to also forecast the comapany's profit and sales using the previous data.
+The goal of the analysis is to show the sales and profit of the company by country, segment and product.
+I also forecast the comapany's future profit and sales using the previous data.

 To download PowerBI visit https://powerbi.microsoft.com/en-us/downloads/